Micky Ward: Ward vs. Gatti trilogy and legacy

 The two agreed to an immediate rematch.
 In November, Gatti won the second wild fight, knocking Ward down in the third round, although he survived to finish the fight.
 Gatti paid tribute to Ward's tenacity after the fight, saying, "I used to wonder what would happen if I fought my twin.
 Now I know."

 They agreed to a third straight fight, and again the fight was back-and-forth and chaotic.
 Gatti pounded Ward with punch after punch early on, but Ward fought back and managed a sixth round knockdown.
 Before Gatti could get up, or the referee's count could hit ten, the bell sounded to end the round.
 The two men continued to crack each other with big shots, but Gatti ultimately won via a unanimous decision.
 Again, both men needed a trip to the hospital, due to the injuries they suffered.
 The fight was named the 2003 Ring magazine fight of the year, the third straight for Ward.
 Ward was the first fighter to achieve this since Rocky Marciano and Carmen Basilio had done so in the 1950s.
 Ward made approximately $3 million in earnings for his trilogy with Gatti; these were the most lucrative fights of his career.

-Gatti vs Ward I & III are also part of HBO's 10 best fights of the decade.

 Before the third fight, Ward announced it would be his last.
 Even after promoters loosely floated a couple of potential big money fights his way, he stayed true to his word and retired.

 By the end of the trilogy, Ward and Gatti had created a strong friendship.
 When asked about their bond after Gatti's death, Ward said, "We were more than fighters; we were brothers.
 Every punch we threw at each other brought us closer.
 Losing him was like losing a part of myself."

-Ward's fights with Gatti are still looked back on fondly by many fans and writers, and the trilogy is listed as one of the greatest of all time.
+Ward's fights with Gatti remain popular among many fans and writers, and some consider the trilogy to be one of the greatest of all time.
+Gatti vs Ward I & III are also part of HBO's 10 best fights of the decade.

 On August 14, 2003 a retirement party for Ward was held at Mohegan Sun in Connecticut.
 Jim Lampley, Larry Merchant and Lou DiBella all gave speeches at the event and Arturo Gatti gifted Ward a diamond ring in celebration of their trilogy and then showed him a matching ring he had got for himself.

 Ward is still remembered for his unmatched heart, grit, brutal fights and devastating left hook to the liver.
 New England sports writer Joe Gil summed up Ward's career, stating, "After setbacks in his professional and personal lives, Ward was able to rise to the top of the boxing world due to his determination and undying desire.
 He was a man of the blue collared people of Lowell and took them all on an incredible journey."